Tax Preparation for Child Care Providers

 Provider Meal and Snack Log The Baby Name Wizard IRS FORMS Exclusive Use Rule HOME OFFICE DEDUCTIONS POLICIES & PROCEDURES Checklists, Mail & Mileage Logs IMPORTANT TAX DATES Articles & Books GLOSSARY OF TERMS

 - Make a copy of all receipts.
-The thermal paper receipts are printed on will fade.
+The thermal paper receipts will fade.
 Don’t throw them away.
 Keep them in an envelope.
 You may want to staple it to the photocopy.

 - Keep all grocery receipts (even for personal food).
 You may be spending more than you will get credit for under the standard meal allowance rates.